- Telephone Numbers

 ILL Request Assistance

 Inter-library loans can supply many of the journal articles and books needed for your research.
 Faculty inter-library loan service is available via internet, phone or email.
 Please see the Inter-Library Loan page for general information on inter-library loan.
-Please contact Courtney Segota at extension 2339 with additional questions.
+Please contact Joel Walker at extension 2339 with additional questions.

 Research Assistant Instruction

-Web Course Set-Up and Modification (TWEN and Blackboard)
+Web Course Set-Up and Modification (TWEN and Lexis Classroom)

-Lexis and Westlaw web course setup is provided by Courtney Segota, the Faculty Services Librarian.
-TWEN and Blackboard are equally supported by the Law Library.
-Please provide a syllabus and password information for the initial set-up.
+Lexis and Westlaw web course assistance is provided by the Faculty Services Librarian.
+TWEN and Lexis Classroom are equally supported by the Law Library.
+Please provide a syllabus, password information, and other basic course information for the initial set-up.

 Faculty may borrow most items from the Law Library.
 See the Circulation Loan Policy for more information.
 Items from the Main Library may also be borrowed.